 For any small business owner, time is money.
 For a trucking company, miles are money too.
-Whether you’re an owner-operator or a fleet owner, you need to keep rolling for you to get paid, and that means finding contracts and loads.
+Whether you’re an owner-operator or a fleet owner, you need to keep rolling for you to get paid, and that means finding trucking contracts and loads.
 Here are 6 places to look.

-- Registering as a Government Contractor.
 More and more frequently, the government is outsourcing its staffing needs, and transportation is no exception.
-What’s more, it isn’t just the federal government with contracts to fill.
+What’s more, it isn’t just the federal government with government trucking contracts to fill.
 State and local governments have transportation needs as well, and you can bet no matter where in the country you are, there is a government agency nearby.
 Being a government contractor does require a few extra steps, including registering to be one.
 Contact your city or state government for more details.

-- Networking.
 Networking is the bread and butter of most small businesses, including freight companies.
 Start by getting involved with associations and going to events that your shippers are attending.
 The internet is a great place to do some sleuthing on what is going on in your industry.
 What associations are there?
 Can you join them?
 Go shake some hands and meet people.
 You’ll be surprised at how this small investment in time can pay major dividends in the future.
 Many of them can also provide you with industry tips on how to save money for your trucking business.